jlegeny/clockwork/content/posts/2012-04-25-fix-the-home-and-end-keys-in-firefox-with-keyconfig-and-vimperator.md

 categories: Knacks
 tags:
 - Firefox
-- keyboard
-- Mac
+- macOS
-- OS X
+- Computer Problems
 ---

 Somme funny man thought that it would be good to screw up the behavior of home